oicr-gsi/dimsum/docs/user_manual/faq.md

 ## How do I limit my case to a single project?

 Some cases are associated with multiple projects.
-This is usually caused by samples having been previously received into one project, then the samples themselves were used for sequencing in a different project.
-If the samples had previous data that could be used, then they could have been added as supplemental to the new requisition, and supplemental samples do not effect the case's projects.
-If the samples had to be derived and sequenced, they should have undergone the process described in the example below instead:
+This is usually caused by samples having been previously received into one project, then the samples themselves being used for sequencing in a different project.
+If the samples had previous data that could be used, then they could have been added as supplemental to the new requisition, as in Option 1 in the example below.
+Supplemental samples do not effect the case's projects.
+If the samples had to be derived and sequenced, they should have undergone the process described in Option 2 in the example below instead:

 X1 is a tumour tissue sample – received in Project A for WTS